Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-ntlmrelayxproxy.md

 ### Final Thoughts

-I thought this was a nice little way to easily get control of a machine without too much of an effort assuming you have credentials.
+I thought this was a nice little way to get control of a machine without too much of an effort.
 Hope this helps others too and here's a gif of the whole process in action.

 <img src="{{ "/assets/img/RBCD.gif" | prepend: site.baseurl }}" />